deepmodh1996/Electromyographic-Bot/README.md

 # Electromyographic-Bot
-Gesture Recognition using Electromayography.

-Electrical Activity produced by hand muscles are recorded.
+We record Electrical Activity produced by hand muscles.

 Data is processed in MATLAB along with Arduino.